-Eurozone inflation rises to 2.9% in December
+Eurozone Inflation Rises To 2.9% In December

 Food and drink price increases slowed down to 6.1 percent last month compared with 6.9 percent in November, according to Eurostat.

-Core inflation, which strips out volatile energy, food, alcohol and tobacco prices, however slowed to 3.4 percent in December from 3.6 percent in November, Eurostat said.
+Core inflation however slowed to 3.4 percent in December from 3.6 percent in November, Eurostat said.

 Core inflation is the key signal for the ECB.